 Recommended by Joydeep from The Gypsy Chiring

 If you love hiking, do the Nongriat Trek (Double Decker Living Root Bridge Trek).
 It involves the descending of 3500 steep steps, passing through hanging bridges, blue natural pools and many Single Decker Living root bridges.
 These root bridges are made from the roots of rubber trees (Ficus elastica), a traditional technique of the matrilineal Khasi ethnic group of Meghalaya.
-Zipling in Meghalaya can be done in Mawkdok Dympep Valley in Sohra.
+If you are seeking places to adventure in Sohra, Ziplining can be done in Mawkdok Dympep Valley.

 The best time to visit Sohra is post-monsoon, September to March for clear skies and better views of the waterfalls.